UBC-LFS/canvas_quiz_extender/README.md

 ### Setting up Student Accomodations

+#### CSV
-Create a .csv file called extensions.csv with three columns:
+Create a .csv file three columns:
 * Student
 * Extension
-* Quizzes (Optional!)

-Student should include the *Full Name* of a student (e.g. John Doe) and Extension should include the extra time in proportion to the original time (e.g. 1.5).
+Student should include the *Student Number* of a student (e.g. 12345678) and Extension should include the extra time in proportion to the original time (e.g. 1.5).
 The examples would search for a student named John Doe and extend their availability and time by 1.5 times the original amount.

-Quizzes is a seperate list of quiz ids that filter out all quizzes that aren't included.
-They are *optional*.

 An example .csv file should look like the following.

 ```
-Student,Extension,Quizzes
-Jane Doe,1.25,123456
-John Doe,1.5
-Demi Demo,2.0
-Demilio Demokivich,3.0
+Student,Extension
+357480,1.5
+357399,2.0
+357495,1.25
+456789,1.5
 ```
+#### PDFs

+Simply create a folder in the root directory of the canvas_quiz_extender and put in all the PDFs of Student Accomodations from the Center For Accessibility.

+The script will extract the student number of each student as well as the extra time given as an accomodation.

 ### Running the Script

 * First, open a terminal, then navigate to canvas_quiz_extender.
-* Run the script using "python main.py extensions.csv"
+* Run the script using "python main.py {file_path}" while replacing file_path with the name of the .csv file or folder that your pdf's are stored in.